TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movie News Featured Movie News

     *   Angelina Jolie Returns as ‘Maleficent: Mistress of Evil’ in First Trailer.
 Here’s Everything We Know Read More
-    *   Next 3 Major Family Movies: 'Aladdin,' 'The Secret Life of Pets 2,' 'Toy Story 4' Read More
+    *   How the New Child’s Play Is Different Read More
-    *   Today in Movie Culture: ‘Detective Pikachu’ Easter Eggs, the Legacy of the ‘X-Men’ Movie Franchise and More Read More
+    *   Today in Movie Culture: ‘John Wick’ Recap, the Probability of the Plot of ‘Avengers: Endgame’ and More Read More

     Explore Content
     *   Movie Reviews